Orthogonal Latin Squares of Order Ten with Two Relations: A SAT Investigation: Conclusion

 In this paper we recreated Delisle's 2010 enumeration of all 4-nets(10) with two nontrivial relations.
 In contrast to Delisle's original search that used a custom-written backtracking program, we use a SAT solver and found that the SAT solver could complete the search over 6000 times faster (when run on modern hardware) than the original backtracking code.
 This is in part due to improvements in processing power, but it is also due to the powerful search-with-learning algorithms used in modern SAT solvers that can be effective at solving problems in design theory.
 For example, the author of the SAT solver SATO, H.~Zhang, observed SAT solvers are particularly effective at solving Latin square problems: \begin{quote} \emph{In the earlier stage of our study of Latin square problems, the author wrote two special-purpose programs.
 After observing that these two programs could not do better than SATO, the author has not written any special-purpose search programs since then.}~\cite{Zhang2021} \end{quote} Moreover, our results are more trustworthy in the sense that they do not require trusting the implementation of a search algorithm.
 Instead, we generate certificates that our search was exhaustive, and our results only require trusting the reduction of the problem into Boolean logic (as described in Section~\ref{sec:encoding}) and the proof verifier that we use (as described in Section~\ref{sec:proofs}).

 For future work, it would be interesting to use a SAT solver to investigate the results of Gill and Wanless~\cite{Gill2023} who enumerated all 4-nets(10) with a single nontrivial relation and ruled out the existence of a relation of type $[2,2,2,4,6]$ in a 5-net(10).
+More potential future work would be to rule out the existence of other relation types in a 5-net(10) or a 6-net(10), or to rule out the existence of two nontrivial relations in a 5-net(10) or a 6-net(10).
+If the latter was accomplished, the work of Howard~\cite{howardthesis} would imply that $\MOLS{4}{10}$ do not exist.
+SAT solvers might also be useful in exploring the existence of other combinatorial designs whose existence is uncertain, such as non-Desarguesian projective planes of order~11.

+\paragraph{Acknowledgements} We would like to thank Wendy Myrvold and Erin Delisle who answered questions about their work and provided the 26,224 pairs of Latin squares found in their search.
+We would also like to thank the anonymous reviewer who provided useful feedback on this manuscript.